 Gainesville, Florida, has a well-established reputation as a college town, thanks to the Florida Gators.
-In recent years, however, the city and surrounding Alachua County area have become home to an increasing number of young professionals and families.
+In recent years, however, the city and surrounding Alachua County area has become home to an increasing number of young professionals and families (and pets).

 But first, a friendly reminder to check for any adjusted hours and policies for visiting each location before you go.